Simon Thomas (presenter): Sky Sports

 After leaving the BBC, Thomas joined Sky Sports in June 2005 and presented the 15:00–19:00 shift on Sky Sports News, alongside Georgie Thompson.
 He also presented Cricket AM during the summer on Sky Sports 1 with Sarah-Jane Mee and has presented the Sky Sports Victory Shield, England's U21s games, Centenary Shield, International Cricket, Sky Sports News Cricket World Cup Report, the Mosconi Cup from Las Vegas, Sky Sports World Cup report from Cape Town 2010 and Sky Sports News's coverage of the 2010 Ryder Cup.

 At the start of the 2010/2011 Football Season, Thomas became the lead presenter of Sky Sports' live Football League coverage, leaving his position on Sky Sports News.
 From 2014, Thomas began presenting live League Cup football on Sky Sports, following Ben Shephard stepping down from all live match presenting duties.
 From August 2016, Thomas has presented live Premier League coverage, most notably on Saturday lunch times and bank holidays, following the departure of Ed Chamberlin to ITV Racing, and David Jones' subsequent promotion to Super Sunday and Monday Night Football lead presenter.
 Thomas regularly works alongside pundits such as Graeme Souness, Jamie Redknapp and Thierry Henry.

 This Morning

 In May 2019 Thomas took part in a three-part mini series for This Morning called 'Pursuits of Happiness'.
 The series showed three different activities people took part in to overcome and deal with their mental health issues.

 In September 2019 Thomas appeared on the show to raise awareness for blood cancer symptoms.

-Other work

-In August 2009 and August 2010, Thomas compered on the Main Stage at Greenbelt, a Christian music and arts Festival held at Cheltenham Racecourse.

 Personal life

+Thomas married his first wife, Gemma, in 2005.
+They had one child, and lived in Berkshire.
+Gemma died in 2017.
+Thomas married his second wife, Derrina Jebb, in 2021.
+They had a daughter in 2022, and a son in 2024.
+The family live in Buckinghamshire.

-Thomas lives in Reading, Berkshire and has a son.
-He is a Christian and a lifelong supporter of Norwich City and vice-president of the Norwich City Supporters Trust.
+Thomas is a Christian, lifelong supporter of Norwich City F.C., and vice-president of the Norwich City Supporters Trust.

-Thomas's first wife, Gemma, died on 24 November 2017, just three days after being diagnosed with acute myeloid leukaemia.

-In July 2021, Thomas married his girlfriend Derrina Jebb at Norwich Cathedral.
-On 6 October 2022 he announced the premature birth of a daughter.